gazebo-tooling/setup-gazebo/README.md

 > [!NOTE]
 >
 > The available GitHub-hosted runners can be found [here](https://docs.github.com/en/actions/using-github-hosted-runners/about-github-hosted-runners/about-github-hosted-runners#standard-github-hosted-runners-for-public-repositories).
-It should be noted that the `ubuntu-24.04` runner image is a beta release.
 An alternative approach is using a docker container as shown in the following sections.

 #### Setting up worker and installing a compatible Gazebo and Ubuntu combination